damirka/yii2-jwt/README.md

 ## Usage

 There are:

-    * JWT\AccessFilter - Access filter to use in REST-controllers
+1. *AccessFilter* - Access filter to use in REST-controllers
-    * JWT\IdentityInterface - Interface that must be implemented in your User model (any model that's used for authorization)
+2. *IdentityInterface* - Interface that must be implemented in your User model
-    * JWT\UserTrait - Trait which gives you 5 methods for authorization and JWT-management in User model
+3. *UserTrait* - Trait which gives you 5 methods for authorization and JWT-management in User model

 Set up: